container-interop/service-provider/PSR-XX-provider.md

 A factory SHOULD NOT cache anything or store state.
 Caching and state are the responsibility of the container.

+A provider MAY choose to implement the optional `FactoryDefinitionInterface` for type-safety.

+A container MUST NOT reject a `callable` that does not implement the `FactoryDefinitionInterface` interface.

 ### 1.4.
 Extensions

 An extension is a callable for modifying an existing service.